VohuMana/go_glossary_tutorial/README.md

 **Result:** A program that can get JSON from the dictionary API and print it to the screen.

+**Session 1.5:** Dictionary server was down so we made a weather API using OpenWeatherMap
+- Used my [goapi](https://github.com/VohuMana/goapi) tool to generate the structs to parse JSON returned from Open Weather Map
+- Created a command line program to make a call to OpenWeatherMap with our given lat and lon

+**Result** A program that accepts a lattitude, longitude, and perfered tempature unit and returns the weather for that location.

 **Session 2:** Parsing the response and abstracting our dictionary
 - Use the Go standard library to parse JSON
 - Create structs to parse the Pearson API